Active ingredient

 This is unlikely as your injection/infusion will be administered by a doctor or nurse.
 If you are concerned about the dose, discuss it with your doctor.

-Like all medicines, Naloxone Injection/Infusion can sometimes cause side-effects, although not everybody gets them.
+Like all medicines, this medicine can cause side-effects, although not everybody gets them.

 All medicines can cause allergic reactions although serious allergic reactions are rare.
 Any sudden wheeziness, difficulty in breathing, swelling of the eyelids, face or lips, rash or itching (especially affecting your whole body) should be reported to a doctor immediately.